o-ran-sc/nonrtric/test/usecases/oruclosedlooprecovery/goversion/README.md

     openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650

-T## Functionality
+## Functionality

-he creation of the job is not done when the consumer is started.
+The creation of the job is not done when the consumer is started.
 Instead the consumer provides a REST API where it can be started and stopped, described below.

 >- /start  Creates the job in ICS.
 >- /stop   Deletes the job in ICS.